 From the very beginning, cash was overwhelmingly the dominant form of payment, both because of the federal illegality of cannabis and because "Cash is King."
 Cannabis businesses typically would have their customers make cash withdrawals from an in-store ATM and would not accept any form of credit or debit card.

 During the COVID-19 pandemic, the cannabis industry experienced explosive growth and dispensaries started moving away from cash in higher numbers to avoid the spread of illness and the change shortage.
 While America slowly returns to normal after the COVID-19 pandemic, consumer’s preference for digital payments versus money has remained.
 Digital payments are quicker, cleaner, and more convenient.

-What are some of the nuances around cannabis and its legalization that businesses should be aware of?
+Does hemp have the same nuances surrounding cannabis legalization and payment processing that businesses should be aware of?

 Through the passing of the 2018 Farm Bill, the cultivation of industrial hemp, classified as cannabis containing .3% or less of the psychoactive 'euphoric' chemical tetrahydrocannabinol (THC), is federally legal.

 All mainstream credit cards and payment methods are compliant for purchasing hemp-derived, non-Cannabidiol (CBD) products, i.e., hemp seeds and fiber.